corefan/xenko-docs/en/manual/physics/index.md

 ### Tutorials

-* [Create a bouncing ball](create-a-bouncing-ball.md): Use the static collider and rigid body components to create a ball bouncing on a floor
+* [Create a bouncing ball](create-a-bouncing-ball.md): Use the static collider and rigidbody components to create a ball bouncing on a floor
 * [Script a trigger](script-a-trigger.md): Create a trigger that doubles the size of a ball when the ball passes through it

 ## Further reference